rokeller/spartan/README.md

 # Spartan

-> A simple and secure web server for SPA or similar apps with static assets.
+> A simple and secure web server for SPA (single page application) or similar
+> apps with static assets.

 ## Usage